cymen/react-daypicker/README.md

 ## Agnostic building block

 Note that this component does not draw any border around itself or handle popping up.
-That is up to you and your framework.
+That is up to you.
 I am using it with react-bootstrap v3 and it my usage looks like this:

 ![Usage](usage.png)